30+ House Cleaning Motivation Tips to Help You Clean Faster and Stay on Track

 29. Turn cleaning into a challenge

-Speaking of rewards…..beat the clock, compete with a family member, or clean during commercial breaks.
-Turning chores into a game keeps things fun and reduces the dread that sometimes comes with cleaning the entire home.
-Offer a reward for the best cleaner—who choses that next movie, Friday night takeout, or a treat.
+Offer a reward for the best cleaner.
+Maybe they chose the next movie, Friday night takeout, or a treat.
 These playful challenges motivate family members to help out.

 RELATED POST: 5 Home Maintenance Projects To Do with Kids and ACTUALLY Finish!